MoamenZaher/MoamenZaher.github.io/content/supervision/Fleet managment system/index.md

 - **Scalable Architecture**:
 The use of microservice architecture and NoSQL databases ensures the system can scale to meet the demands of large fleets and high data throughput.

-- The project resulted into conference publication.
+- The project resulted into a conference publication.

 ## Publications
 - Enhancing Road Safety: Leveraging CNN-LSTM and Bi-LSTM Models for Advanced Driver Behavior Detection.